toreyheinz/cap_bootstrap/README.md

     ssh deployer@xxx.xxx.xxx.xxx
     mkdir ~/.ssh
     chmod 700 ~/.ssh

+in another terminal session (running on your local machine)

     cat ~/.ssh/id_rsa.pub | ssh deployer@xxx.xxx.xxx.xxx 'cat >> ~/.ssh/authorized_keys'

+then back on your VPS

     chmod 600 ~/.ssh/authorized_keys

 To test that this worked, disconnect and then try